stepanjaburek/Statistics_Portfolio_UCPH/README.md

 * Portfolio_Kern_Vanberg_Replication.R

 ## 2. Replication 2 Back et al. (2021)

+All R codes for a statistical repoduction of their results and extenstion with alternative models in:

+* Portfolio_Baeck_et_al_Replication.R

 ## Work in the semester

+Presentation on the basics of RMarkdown

+* R_Markdown.pdf

  Presentation on the basics of latex typesetting